 - Let the water and laundry detergent out of the tub and press down on the comforter to drain excess water, without wringing it out.

 - Fill the tub with cold water once more to get any excess detergent out of the comforter.

-- You can also use a handheld shower head to wash off any reaming soap from the comforter.
+You can also use a handheld showerhead to wash off any remaining soap from the comforter.